 This course encompasses the sociocultural, environmental, spiritual, and religious influences on the person and the family.
 This course also introduces the student to the concept of family and provides an overview of the theories of human development.
-Focus is on family development and relationships, physiologic concepts, psychological concepts, and nursing implications from conception to death.
+Focus is on family development and relationships, physiologic concepts, and psychological concepts from conception to death.